Big two

-Big two (also known as deuces, capsa, pusoy dos, dai di and other names) is a shedding-type card game of Cantonese origin.
+Big two (also known as deuces, capsa, pusoy dos, and dai di, among other names) is a shedding-type card game of Cantonese origin.
 The game is popular in East Asia and Southeast Asia, especially throughout mainland China, Hong Kong, Vietnam, Macau, Taiwan, Indonesia, the Philippines, Malaysia and Singapore.
 It is played both casually and as a gambling game.

-Big two is usually played with two to four players played with a standard 52-card deck.
+Big two is usually played with two to four players.
+It is played with a standard 52-card deck.
 The objective of the game is to be the first to play off all of one's cards.

 Names

-This game has many names, including big deuce and top dog.
-In Mandarin Chinese it is 大老二 (da lao er, pinyin: dà lǎo èr).
-In Cantonese it is 鋤大弟 (chor dai di, jyutping: co^{4} daai^{6} di^{2}).
-It is 十三 "thirteen" (cap sa, pe̍h-ōe-jī: cha̍p-saⁿ) in Hokkien, a name which is commonly used in Indonesia.
+Big two has many names, including big deuce and top dog.
+In Cantonese, it is 鋤大弟 (chor dai di, Jyutping: co^{4} daai^{6} di^{2}).
+In Hokkien, it is 十三 (cap sa, Pe̍h-ōe-jī: cha̍p-saⁿ, lit. 'thirteen'), a name which is also commonly used in Indonesia.
 In Malta, it is often referred to as ciniza ("Chinese") or giappuniza ("Japanese").
-A variant is called pusoy dos in Filipino, or chikicha in other Philippine dialects.
+A variant of the game is called pusoy dos in Filipino and chikicha in other Philippine languages.